Do you have existing content of documentation saved in different spaces?

 In the Basic tab make sure the version name is correct.
 If not, change it to reflect the correct value.

-Click Advanced and control so the prefix is also correct, make sure that the prefix is same as the name of the version.
+Click Advanced and confirm the prefix is correct, make sure that the prefix is same as the name of the version.